AUTOMATIC1111/stable-diffusion-webui/README.md

 Features:

-* Gradio GUI: Idiot-proof, fully featured frontend for both txt2img and img2img generation No more manually typing parameters, now all you have to do is write your prompt and adjust sliders Textual inversion: [info](https://textual-inversion.github.io/) - requires enabling, see [here](https://github.com/hlky/sd-enable-textual-inversion), script works as usual without it enabled
+* Gradio GUI: Idiot-proof, fully featured frontend for both txt2img and img2img generation
+* No more manually typing parameters, now all you have to do is write your prompt and adjust sliders
+* Textual inversion 🔥: [info](https://textual-inversion.github.io/) - requires enabling, see [here](https://github.com/hlky/sd-enable-textual-inversion), script works as usual without it enabled
-Mask painting (NEW): Powerful tool for re-generating only specific parts of an image you want to change Loopback (NEW): Automatically feed the last generated sample back into img2img Prompt Weighting (NEW): Adjust the strength of different terms in your prompt GFPGAN Face Correction: Automatically correct distorted faces with a built-in GFPGAN option, fixes them in less than half a second
+* Mask painting (NEW) 🖌️: Powerful tool for re-generating only specific parts of an image you want to change
+* Loopback (NEW) ➿: Automatically feed the last generated sample back into img2img
+* Prompt Weighting (NEW) 🏋️: Adjust the strength of different terms in your prompt
+* GFPGAN Face Correction 🔥: Automatically correct distorted faces with a built-in GFPGAN option, fixes them in less than half a second
-More k_diffusion samplers: Far greater quality outputs than the default sampler, less distortion and more accurate
+* More k_diffusion samplers 🔥🔥 : Far greater quality outputs than the default sampler, less distortion and more accurate
-CFG: Classifier free guidance scale, a feature for fine-tuning your output Memory Monitoring: Shows Vram usage and generation time after outputting.
+* CFG: Classifier free guidance scale, a feature for fine-tuning your output
+* Memory Monitoring 🔥: Shows Vram usage and generation time after outputting.
-Word Seeds: Use words instead of seed numbers
+* Word Seeds 🔥: Use words instead of seed numbers
-Launcher Automatic shortcut to load the model, no more typing in Conda Lighter on Vram: 512x512 img2img & txt2img tested working on 6gb and ????
+* Launcher Automatic 👑🔥 shortcut to load the model, no more typing in Conda
+* Lighter on Vram: 512x512 img2img & txt2img tested working on 6gb
+* and ????

 # Stable Diffusion web UI
 A browser interface based on Gradio library for Stable Diffusion.